klum-dsl/klum-ast/README.md

 xml or other structured languages.
 Accessing outer methods should be a corner case.
 Take a look at [Migration](https://github.com/klum-dsl/klum-ast/wiki/Migration) if you encounter errors.

+Factory methods on DSL classes are deprecated in favor of a single `Create` class field which encapsulates all relevant factory methods.

 # What is KlumAST?